metamath/lamp-guide/docs/11/index.md

 are considered based on their length.
 This is a simple heuristic that, when used, can significantly speed up search.
-This setting is not applied to the first depth of the search, only to deeper levels, so it has no affect on searches with search depth 1.
+This setting is not applied to the first depth of the search, only to deeper levels, so it has no effect on searches with search depth 1.
 This setting can limit justifications to be considered based on whether or not they are less than the length (or less than or equal to the length) of the statement being justified.